DevoInc/python-sdk/docs/sender/sender.md

   Send to devo

 Options:
-  -c, --config PATH   Optional JSON File with configuration info.
+  -c, --config PATH             Optional JSON/Yaml File with configuration
+                                info.
   -a, --address TEXT            Devo relay address
-  -p, --port TEXT     Devo relay address port
-  --key TEXT          Devo user key cert file.
+  -p, --port TEXT               Devo relay address port --key TEXT                    Devo user key cert file.
   --cert TEXT                   Devo user cert file.
   --chain TEXT                  Devo chain.crt file.
-  --multiline/
+  --sec_level INTEGER           Sec level for opensslsocket.
+Default: None --verify_mode INTEGER         Verify mode for SSL Socket.
+Default: SSL
+                                default.You need use int "0" (CERT_NONE), "1"
+                                (CERT_OPTIONAL) or "2" (CERT_REQUIRED)
-  --no-multiline BOOL Flag for multiline (With break-line in msg).
-Default is False.
+  --check_hostname BOOLEAN      Verify cert hostname.
+Default: True --multiline / --no-multiline  Flag for multiline (With break-line in msg).
+                                Default False
-  --type TEXT         Connection type: SSL or TCP
-  -t, --tag TEXT      Tag / Table to which the data will be sent in Devo.
+  --type TEXT                   Connection type: SSL or TCP -t, --tag TEXT                Tag / Table to which the data will be sent in
+                                Devo.
-  -l, --line TEXT     For shipments of only one line, the text you want to
+  -l, --line TEXT               For shipments of only one line, the text you
-                      send.
+                                want to send.
-  -f, --file TEXT     The file that you want to send to Devo, which will
+  -f, --file TEXT               The file that you want to send to Devo, which
-                      be sent line by line.
+                                will be sent line by line.
-  -h, --header TEXT   This option is used to indicate if the file has headers
+  -h, --header BOOLEAN          This option is used to indicate if the file
-                      or not, they will not be send.
+                                has headers or not, not to send them.
-  --raw               Send raw events from file when using --file --debug/--no-debug  For testing purposes
-  --help              Show help message and exit.
+  --raw                         Send raw events from a file when using --file --debug / --no-debug          For testing purposes -e, --env BOOLEAN             Use env vars for configuration -d, --default BOOLEAN         Use default file for configuration --help                        Show this message and exit.

 ```

 Examples